Metro Bank Conveyancing Panel Information

 Read More

-There are various requirements are to followed if you wish to comply with your lender client’s instructions as set out in the UK Finance Lenders’ Handbook.
-First, You must take reasonable steps to verify that there are no discrepancies between the description of the property as valued and the title and other documents which a reasonably competent conveyancer should obtain, and, if there are, you must tell Metro Bank immediately. (b) You should take reasonable steps to verify that the assumptions stated by the valuer about the title (for example, its tenure, easements, boundaries and restrictions on its use) in the valuation and as stated in Metro Bank’s mortgage offer are correct.
+You have a number of obligations in this regard which you need to follow if you wish to comply with your lender client’s instructions as set out in the UK Finance Lenders’ Handbook.
+First, You must take reasonable steps to verify that there are no discrepancies between the description of the property as valued and the title and other documents which a reasonably competent conveyancer should obtain, and, if there are, you must tell Metro Bank immediately.
+(II) You should take reasonable steps to verify that the assumptions stated by the valuer about the title (for example, its tenure, easements, boundaries and restrictions on its use) in the valuation and as stated in Metro Bank’s mortgage offer are correct.
 If they are not, please let Metro Bank know as soon as possible as it will be necessary for Metro Bank to check with the valuer whether the valuation needs to be revised.
 Metro Bank conveyancing panel solicitors are not expected to assume the role of valuer.
-Metro Bank are simply trying to ensure that the valuer has valued the property based on correct information.
-Thirdly, Metro Bank recommend that you should advise the borrower that there may be defects in the property which are not revealed by the inspection carried out by their valuer and there may be omissions or inaccuracies in the report which do not matter to them as a lender but which would matter to the borrower.
-Metro Bank recommend that, if we send a copy of a valuation report that Metro Bank have obtained, you should also advise the borrower that the borrower should not rely on the report in deciding whether to proceed with the purchase and that he obtains his own more detailed report on the condition and value of the property, based on a fuller inspection such as a homebuyers survey or structural survey.
+Metro Bank are simply trying to ensure that the valuer has valued the property based on correct information. (c) Metro Bank recommend that you should advise the borrower that there may be defects in the property which are not revealed by the inspection carried out by their valuer and there may be omissions or inaccuracies in the report which do not matter to them as a lender but which would matter to the borrower.
+Metro Bank recommend that, if we send a copy of a valuation report that Metro Bank have obtained, you should also advise the borrower that the borrower should not rely on the report in deciding whether to proceed with the purchase and that he obtains his own more detailed report on the condition and value of the property, based on a fuller inspection such as a homebuyers report or comprehensive survey.
 If you do not receive a copy of the valuation you can always ask for a copy of one from Metro Bank or the borrower.
 You still need to comply with the UK Finance Lenders’ Handbook Requirement relating to valuation reports even if you don't receive one directly.
 Failure to comply not only runs the risk of facing a claim by the lender but also being removed from the Metro Bank conveyancing panel

-Our practice is on the Metro Bank conveyancing panel and scheduled to complete a remortgage within the next week.
-I dont have a Mortgage Deed for the client to sign.
+I am on the Metro Bank conveyancing panel and scheduled to complete a purchase within the next few weeks.
+My papers do not include a Mortgage Deed for the client to execute.
 Who do I contact at Metro Bank to obtain duplicate documents?

-You would be advised to get in touch with Metro Bank to obtain standard documents.
-The The Council of Mortgage Lenders Handbook contains an express inquiry for banks to establish who to contact to obtain standard documents.
+You should contact Metro Bank to obtain standard documents.
+The The Council of Mortgage Lenders Handbook incorporates a specific section for lenders to set out who to contact to obtain standard documents.
 Metro Bank in their Part 2’s state:

 Find a Lawyer on the Metro Bank Conveyancing Panel